whs-dot-hk/atom/README.md

 - Feature flags
 - Legacy Nix expression fetching (e.g., nixpkgs)

-Atoms are built on a theoretical language-agnostic, plugin-based schema extension mechanism.
-Here, `[atom]` and `[features]` are core components, while `[fetch]` represents a Nix-specific plugin feature.
+Atoms are designed to accommodate a future plugin-based schema extension system, envisioned for the theoretical CLI: [`eka`](#future-cli-eka).
+In this proposed framework, `[atom]` and `[features]` would serve as foundational elements, while `[fetch]` illustrates a potential Nix-specific plugin feature.

 Exact dependency and composition semantics are still evolving.
-For updates, see:
+For updates relating to the high-level format, see:

 - [Compositional Semantics #19](https://github.com/ekala-project/atom/issues/19)
 - [Manifest Stabilization #31](https://github.com/ekala-project/atom/issues/31)

 ## Usage

-> ⚠️ Implementation detail: The TOML Manifest is the true entrypoint.
+> ⚠️ [Implementation detail](./src/atom/fromManifest.nix): The TOML Manifest is the true entrypoint.
 Future CLI will respect this.

 ```nix
 let